risk-first/website/docs/risks/Communication-Risks/On-Channels.md

 ### Marketing Communications

-When we are talking about a product or a brand, mitigating [Channel Risk](/tags/Channel-Risk) is the domain of [Marketing Communications](https://en.wikipedia.org/wiki/Marketing_communications).  <!-- tweet-end --> How do you ensure that the information about your (useful) project makes it to the right people?
+When we are talking about a product or a brand, mitigating [Communication Risk](/tags/Communication-Risk) is the domain of [Marketing Communications](https://en.wikipedia.org/wiki/Marketing_communications).  <!-- tweet-end --> How do you ensure that the information about your (useful) project makes it to the right people?
 How do you address the right channels?

 This works both ways.
-Let's looks at some of the **Channel Risks** from the point of view of a hypothetical software tool, **D**, which my team would find really useful:
+Let's looks at some of the **Communication Risks** from the point of view of a hypothetical software tool, **D**, which my team would find really useful:

  - The concept that there is such a thing as **D** which solves my problem isn't something I'd even considered.
  - I'd like to use something like **D**, but how do I find it?